 CART stands for Communication Access Realtime Translation.

-Whenever hosting an event with a broad audience like a webinar, it is best to hire a professional CART vendor to provide accurate, real-time captions.
+Whenever hosting an event with a broad audience like a webinar, hiring a professional CART vendor to provide accurate, real-time captions is best.

 For some smaller-scale presentations, hiring a human captioner may not always be possible, partly due to budget constraints.

 ASR captions alone are not accurate enough to meet accessibility standards in recorded media.
-However, ASR captions can still be valuable during live presentations, but Zoom currently does not include live ASR captions.
+However, ASR captions can still be valuable during live presentations.

 We recommend using one of two presentation applications available to members of the Rice community.
 Both applications include live ASR: